lstsgroup/vibrant/docs/Raman_spec.md

  The Wannier centers can be used to compute the dipole moment and consequently the polarizability of the whole supercell, however they can also be used to extract the spectra of user-specified molecular blocks or fragments, which is discussed in Section [Subspectra for MD-based calculations](fragments.md).
 ```

-More information on the all available keywords can be found on Section .. and all complete example input files are available on ....
+More information on the all available keywords can be found on [Keyword Glossary](Keyword_Glossary.rst) and all complete example input files are available on ....